Dental fear: Informative

+Vicarious

 The vicarious pathway suggests that fear is acquired through imagination of the feelings, experience or actions of another person.
 Whether this pathway occurs on its own or in combination with others is still unknown.
 It has been suggested that dental fear in the very young is passed through this pathway through observation of expressions of fear by elders/parents at the dentist.